rohittcodes/linea/README.md

 6. **Open your browser**

     Navigate to [http://localhost:3001](http://localhost:3001) to see the application.

+### AI SDK (Gemini) UI

+- Page: `/ai` — chat with the Gemini model.
+Requires `GOOGLE_GENERATIVE_AI_API_KEY`.

+### Provisional IRN (Demo) — No GSP required

+- Set `EINV_DEMO_MODE=true` to enable demo IRN generation.
+- From Invoices → menu:
+  - Generate Provisional IRN: creates a deterministic provisional IRN and QR (watermarked NOT GOVERNMENT-REGISTERED).
+  - Enter Official IRN: paste the real IRN when you receive it later.

 ### First Time Setup